AI-and-Blockchain/S23_VolGuard/README.md

 Go to https://ai-and-blockchain.github.io/S23_VolGuard/

 While logged into the Metamask extension, press connect wallet in the top right corner

 <img src="/connectwallet.png"/>

 Then select your datasource, Ai model to use, and strategy

 <img src="/selectmodels.png"/>

 Then hit deploy, and check your latest activity on Etherscan.io to find your contract

 <img src="/gotoetherscan.png"/>

+You can now fund the contract with whatever amount of ETH you would like, and the contract will automatically update your position based on your selected model's predictions
 ## Self hosting